 By definition, edging plants are those that provide definition to gardens and walkways.
 They can soften the look of a hard stone walkway especially well.
 Just be sure to avoid messy plants, such as ones that drop berries!

-32. Replace an Old Fence with Boxwoods
+32. Replace an Old Fence with Shrubs

 33. Add Arbors or Fence Panels

 Architectural items like arbors and fence panels can be a lovely addition to the exterior of your home.
+If you have a front gate, adding an archway can add beauty and curb appeal too.

 34. Fence in Garbage Cans or Central A/C Units